nchamp22/personal_website/about.md

 ## Experience

-BYU Department of Mathematics	Sep 2025-PRESENT *Grader*	Provo, UT
+BYU Department of Mathematics	| Sep 2025-PRESENT

+*Grader* Provo, UT
 -	Assist faculty by grading Calculus I, II, and III homework assignments and exams.
 -	Provide written feedback on student work, communicate concerns to instructors, and publish grades to Canvas via Gradescope.
 -	Develop and apply grading rubrics to ensure consistent and fair evaluation.

-Pride Gym	Sep 2019-Jul 2022
+Pride Gym	| Sep 2019-Jul 2022

-* Jiu Jitsu Instructor*	 Trail, BC, Canada
+*Jiu Jitsu Instructor*	 Trail, BC, Canada
 - Instructed youth ages seven through twelve to safely and efficiently use various Jiu Jitsu techniques.
 - Ensured the safety and well-being of youth and maintained a safe working environment.
 - Coached and supervised youth in local competitions.

-McDonald’s Canada	Aug 2020-Jan 2022
+McDonald’s Canada	| Aug 2020-Jan 2022

-Crew Trainer	Location
+*Crew Trainer*	Trail, BC, Canada
 - Trained new hires on procedures and policies.
 - Took orders from guests, made beverages, and prepared orders.
 - Handled cash, credit card, and debit transactions.
 -	Greeted customers in a friendly manner and ensured their needs were met.
 -	Handled customer complaints calmly and professionally.

-The Church of Jesus Christ of Latter-day Saints	Jul 2022-Dec 2023 *Japanese Speaking Volunteer*	Chūbu Region, Japan
+The Church of Jesus Christ of Latter-day Saints	| Jul 2022-Dec 2023

+*Japanese Speaking Volunteer*	Chūbu Region, Japan

 -	Led groups of 10-12 volunteers, conducted weekly training meetings, followed up on goals, and created weekly progress reports.